SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

   ### What am I looking at?

+  This is a space where I am organizing my thoughts on how to tackle a thesis project.
+I'm including information both on the topic I want to think about and the way I want to approach the project.

+  ### Table Of Contents
- #### 1. What is My Project
-  * P L E A S U R E
+**1. What is My Project Topic:**  P L E A S U R E

- #### 2. Who I Want To Read
-  * A proposed process for learning from authors whose work I find compelling.
+**2. Who I Want To Read:** A proposed process for learning from authors whose work I find compelling.
 I see this as an alternative to a more traditional Literature Review

- #### 3. Pleasure Mapping
-  * A facilitation guide for pleasure mapping.
+**3. Pleasure Mapping** A facilitation guide for pleasure mapping.
 This is something I want to do to jump-start my own thinking about what makes a pleasurable place.

- #### 4. Pleasure Questitions
-  * Some questions/things I currently want to explore.
+**4. Pleasure Questitions** Some questions/things I currently want to explore.

- #### 5. Writing Excerpts
-  * Three excerpts from my current exploration of pleasure and space

- #### 6.How Is It Infrastructure
-  * Some notes about how this is expieremental and how it is infrastructure
+**5. Writing Excerpts** Three excerpts from my current exploration of pleasure and space ** 6.How Is It Infrastructure** Some notes about how this is expieremental and how it is infrastructure

  ```
 \|/          (__)